 - 3.1 When determining an application for a premises licence, particularly when considering appropriate conditions and operating hours, the following sections of the Statement of Licensing Policy (the policy) and Section 182 Guidance (the guidance) are especially relevant: - 3.2 Where applications have given rise to representations, any appropriate conditions should normally focus on the most sensitive periods.
-In certain circumstances, conditions relating to noise immediately surrounding the premises may also prove appropriate to address any disturbance anticipated as customers enter and leave (paragraph 2.18 of the guidance). - 3.3 Section 6.1 & 6.2 of the policy states: The Licensing Authority will deal with the issue of licensing hours on the individual merits of each application.
+In certain circumstances, conditions relating to noise immediately surrounding the premises may also prove appropriate to address any disturbance anticipated as customers enter and leave (paragraph 2.19 of the guidance). - 3.3 Section 6.1 of the policy states: The Licensing Authority will deal with the issue of licensing hours on the individual merits of each application.
 When the Authority's discretion is engaged, consideration will be given to the individual merits of an application but the presumption will be to grant the hours requested unless there are objections to those hours raised by Responsible Authorities or other persons on the basis of the licensing objectives.
 However, when dealing with licensing hours beyond midnight it is more likely that relevant representations will be made unless there are higher standards of control within operating schedules to promote the licensing objectives, especially for premises which are situated near residential areas or in areas where anti-social disorder takes place.

 - 3.4 Section 6.4 of the policy states: The terminal hours will normally be approved where the Applicant can show that the proposal would not adversely affect the licensing objectives unless, after hearing relevant representation the Licensing Authority believe it necessary, proportionate and reasonable to restrict the hours required.
-The Licensing Authority may set an earlier terminal hour where it considers this is appropriate to the nature of the activities and the amenity of the area. - 3.5 Paragraph 10.14 of Guidance issued under Section 182 of the Licensing Act 2003 states: where there are objections to an application to extend the hours during which licensable activities are to be carried on and the licensing authority determines that this would undermine the licensing objectives, it may reject the application or grant it with appropriate conditions and/or different hours from those requested. - 3.6 Paragraph 10.15 of the Guidance then continues: Shops, stores and supermarkets should normally be free to provide sales of alcohol for consumption off the premises at any times when the retail outlet is open for shopping unless there are good reasons, based on the licensing objectives, for restricting those hours.
-Section 6.8 of the Policy gives the following as reasons for a restriction: This could be if an individual shop is known to be a focus of disorder and disturbance and relevant representations have been received.
-Another such reason may be a particularly early opening time, where there are reasons to believe that the availability of alcohol at that hour could impact adversely on the licensing objectives. - 3.7 Section 10.1 of the Policy states: The Licensing Authority recognises the great variety of premises for which licences may be sought.
+The Licensing Authority may set an earlier terminal hour where it considers this is appropriate to the nature of the activities and the amenity of the area. - 3.5 Paragraph 10.14 of Guidance issued under Section 182 of the Licensing Act 2003 states: where there are objections to an application to extend the hours during which licensable activities are to be carried on and the licensing authority determines that this would undermine the licensing objectives, it may reject the application or grant it with appropriate conditions and/or different hours from those requested. - 3.7 Section 10.1 of the Policy states: The Licensing Authority recognises the great variety of premises for which licences may be sought.
 These will include theatres, cinemas, restaurants, pubs, nightclubs, cafes, takeaways, community halls and schools.
 Access by children to all types of premises will not be limited unless it is considered necessary to do so in order to protect them from harm. - 3.8 Section 10.2 of the Policy states: When deciding whether or not to limit access to children the Licensing Authority will judge each application on its own individual merits.
-Examples which may give rise to concern and warrant restrictions in the operating schedule include premises: - - where entertainment of an adult or sexual nature is provided - where there is a strong element of gambling taking place - with a known association with drug taking or dealing

-- where there have been convictions of the current management for serving alcohol to minors - with a reputation for allowing underage drinking - where the supply of alcohol for consumption on the premises is exclusive or primary purpose of the services provided at the premises. - 3.9 The desired outcome is a determination of the application with reasons provided which relate to the four licensing objectives and when conditions are imposed, that these are appropriate to address the licensing objectives.
+Examples which may give rise to concern and warrant restrictions in the operating schedule include premises: - - □ where entertainment of an adult or sexual nature is provided - □ where there is a strong element of gambling taking place - with a known association with drug taking or dealing - where there have been convictions of the current management for serving alcohol to minors - with a reputation for allowing underage drinking - where the supply of alcohol for consumption on the premises is exclusive or primary purpose of the services provided at the premises. - 3.9 The desired outcome is a determination of the application with reasons provided which relate to the four licensing objectives and when conditions are imposed, that these are appropriate to address the licensing objectives.